ggreenjr/PowerShell-Snippets/README.md

 ### Powershell-Verify_Admin
 #### Description:
 This piece of code allows a script to verify that it is running in a Powershell instance that was started in an administrator context within Windows.
-If it is determined that the shell is not running in an administrator context, it will write a message to the host informing the user that the script is not running as an administrator, requesting that it be re-run from an administrator context, and then issues a break command to prevent the script from continuing to run.
+The previous version of the code has been replaced with a "Requires" statement that should be placed at the top of the script.
 #### Use Case:
 This can be particularly useful when running scripts which will be pulling data or making modifications to systems they are running on where those changes require Administrator level UAC access.
 #### Related Files:
 [Powershell-Verify_Admin.ps1](https://github.com/ggreenjr/PowerShell-Snippets/blob/master/Powershell/PS-Code/Powershell-Verify_Admin.ps1)
 [Powershell-Verify_Admin.snippets.ps1xml](https://github.com/ggreenjr/PowerShell-Snippets/blob/master/Powershell/ISE-Snippets/Powershell-Verify_Admin.snippets.ps1xml)